cjpierce0256/cjpierce0256/README.md

 - 👋 Hi, I’m @cjpierce0256
 - 👀 I’m interested in learning anything and everything
-- 🌱 I’m currently learning/studying (electrical) engineering
+- 🌱 I’m currently learning/studying information systems
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me cjpierce0256@gmail.com